nizgoon/spm-ferries-gtfs/README.md

 ## License

 Code in this repo is MIT licensed (see `LICENSE`).
-The underlying schedule and fare data belongs to SPM Ferries; this repo only republishes it in a machine-readable format for personal/non-commercial use.
+The underlying schedule and fare data belongs to SPM Ferries; this repo only republishes it in a machine-readable format.